-- Attend two x 16 hour Block Courses.
-These will be eight hours each day and will be held on a consecutive Sunday and Monday.
-Block Courses are an opportunity for face-to-face networking, teaching and learning.
+- Attend two Block Courses each year.
+Block Courses are an opportunity for networking, teaching and learning.
 They are conducted by NZTC lecturers, and focus on topics relevant to the field of early childhood education

 - In addition to Field Practice, students are required to undertake work experience (paid or voluntary) in a licensed early childhood centre for a minimum of 16 hours per week throughout the program

 International students are also required to attend compulsory tutorials throughout the program

 All students will be required to complete 80 days of full-time Field Practice during the course of the Graduate Diploma in Teaching program.